What Bareboat Charter Means

 Best yachts for bareboating

-For a self-sailed week from Split, the most practical options are usually 3-cabin and 4-cabin Bavaria monohulls.
+For a self-sailed week from Split, the most practical options are usually 3-cabin and 4-cabin Bavaria monohulls, with one larger 5-cabin option for bigger crews.
 They keep handling simpler in marinas, fit common crew sizes well, and work cleanly with the Central and North Dalmatia round-trip routes.

 Popular routes from Split for bareboat